 In the decades that followed 1948, the human rights systems and international criminal law evolved in parallel, with some notable exceptions such as the International Convention on the Suppression and Punishment of the Crime of Apartheid adopted in 1973.
 The Convention tackled the quintessential human rights challenge of the time with a package of obligations involving individual criminal responsibility and a duty upon States to prosecute offenders.
 The General Assembly’s Declaration on the Protection of All Persons from Being Subjected to Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, adopted in 1975, combined classic human rights obligations to prevent torture with a duty to ‘ensure that all acts of torture as defined in article 1 are offences under its criminal law’.

 This was not an easy link to make for many in the human rights movement who had traditionally viewed the criminal justice system with diffidence and suspicion.
+The focus was on violations of the right to a fair trial and on abuses of detention regimes.
+Success was marked by acquittals, successful appeals and release from prison.
 It was hardly accidental that one of the first great human rights non-governmental organizations, Amnesty International, chose to identify itself with ‘amnesty’, something that today seems inconceivable.
 Certainly the link between criminal justice and the protection of human rights had always been implicit.
 For example, it was trite to affirm that the right to life was protected by the criminalization of murder.
 But it took a number of decades for the human rights movement to see criminal law as a tool for the protection of vulnerable groups and individuals and not just as an instrument used by repressive regimes.

 This development became more pronounced in the 1980s when experts in bodies like the UN Sub-Commission for the Prevention of Discrimination and the Protection of Minorities began to use terms like ‘impunity’ and ‘accountability’, and to focus on justice for victims of human rights violations.
 International human rights tribunals made innovative pronouncements about the rights of victims to have crimes investigated and prosecuted.
 Meanwhile, the UN International Law Commission, which was struggling to complete the Code of Crimes Against the Peace and Security of Mankind, on which it had begun work some forty years earlier, decided to abandon entirely the notion of crimes against humanity in favour of ‘[s]ystematic or mass violations of human rights’.
 These developments were also reflected in the adoption, by international human rights organizations, of international criminal justice as an important area of activity.
 In 1998, Amnesty International played an instrumental role in attempts to prosecute former Chilean dictator Augusto Pinochet.
 Human rights is a broad church, of course, and there are many who, while they accept the importance of accountability, prefer softer alternatives to criminal justice such as truth and reconciliation commissions and similar mechanisms.